-Saba Golchehr is a PhD researcher at the Royal College of Art in the School of Architecture and a Research Fellow in the EU Marie Curie project TRADERS.
-Her research questions how designers can find new agency within the digital data deluge in today's cities, by critically adopting a data-driven approach in order to instigate social change, restore power equillibriums and increase democracy in the design and development of the built environment.
+Saba Golchehr is a recent PhD graduate from the Royal College of Art in the School of Architecture and a Research Fellow in the EU Marie Curie project TRADERS.
+Her research questions how designers can find new agency within the digital data reality in today's cities, by critically adopting a data-driven approach in order to instigate social change, restore power equillibriums and increase democracy in the design and development of the built environment.

 She holds a BSc in Architecture and a MSc in Urbanism (Spatial Planning and Strategy) from Delft University of Technology, where she graduated with distinction in 2012.
 The theme of her Master’s thesis was integration and empowerment of the excluded, for which she received the national Urbanism Award for best thesis.
 Her research investigated new ways to involve marginalised groups in urban regeneration by enabling their participation in the planning of their neighbourhoods and, in particular, the creation of local public spaces.

 In 2013, she worked as a junior researcher in the Department of Real Estate and Housing at Delft University of Technology.
 Here, she researched the relationship between cities and corporations in the planning of corporate real estate as part of the Corporations and Cities project.

 PhD Candidate Royal College of Art - School of Architecture.
 2014 - 2019

 'DATA FOR DESIGN - Critically Adopting Data-Driven Approaches for Long-term Citizen Participation and Sustainability in Design for the Public Realm'

 Master of Science Urbanism Delft University of Technology - Faculty of Architecture.
 2009 - 2012

 Graduation grade: 9.0, with honours

 1st Prize Urbanisme Award 2012